The Best Makeup Brushes

 If you’re a makeup enthusiast, you know that the best makeup brushes can give your daily routine an invaluable precision boost.
 A well-designed brush will have soft, springy bristles that hold their shape well — allowing you to apply just the right amount of product — plus a comfortable handle that lets you adjust your grip from the tight control of applying eyeliner to the looser application of blush or finishing powder.

-We were blown away by Tom Ford's luxurious brushes ($47-115).
-Though pricey, their quality was mesmerizing, from the extreme softness and density of their bristles to the perfectly balanced mahogany handles that allowed for a level of control less expensive brushes just couldn’t replicate.
+We were blown away by Tom Ford's luxurious brushes ($47-$115).
+Though pricey, their quality was mesmerizing.
+The brushes have extremely soft, dense bristles and perfectly balanced mahogany handles that allowed for a level of control less expensive brushes just couldn't replicate.
 Besides applying your makeup flawlessly, the brushes are beautiful enough to just display on your vanity, thanks to deep red-brown handles, gold metal ferrules, and white bristles.
 We didn't want to part with them.